jncraton/emulator-io/readme.md

 13. LoadIndirect - Load the value stored in the memory location pointed to by the value in `src` into the `dst` register.
 14. StoreIndirect - Store the value stored in register `src` into the memory location pointed to by the value stored in `dst`.
 15. SleepImmediate - Sleep for `immediate` hundredths of seconds.

-It has no access to external memory or I/O.

 Running
 -------